mwganson/Parametric_Curve_FP/README.md

 #### Update Spreadsheet (Default: False)
 [Trigger] This property serves as a command button.
 When you set it to True it triggers the fp object to save the properties to the connected spreadsheet, overwriting any existing values.
 If no spreadsheet is connected it will create a new spreadsheet for you, link it in the Spreadsheet property, add the required aliases, and set their values.
 It's a way of saving the current properties to a new spreadsheet for later use.
 In all other cases the fp object pulls values from the connected spreadsheet (if Use Spreadsheet = True, see below), but in this case it is pushing those values to the spreadsheet.
 After it pushes the data to the spreadsheet it resets itself back to False.
 #### Use Spreadsheet (Default: False)
-When this is True, the formula properties (a,b,c,X,Y,Z,t,t_max, and interval) are all set to readonly.
+When this is True, the formula properties (a,b,c,d,X,Y,Z,t,t_max, and interval) are all set to readonly.
 You won't be able to modify the properties in the fp object's property view when this is True.
 Instead, you must modify the appropriate cells in the spreadsheet.
 The fp object automatically updates its properties from the spreadsheet when they change.
 Set this to False if you would prefer to modify the properties in the fp object rather than in the spreadsheet.
 But if you set it to True again your property changes will be overwritten with the values from the spreadsheet.
 Use the Update Spreadsheet property/command trigger to push the data to the spreadsheet first if you don't want the property values to be clobbered.
 ### JSON Group
 You can link a text file to the feature python object.
 In such a text file you can save/load formulas in JSON format.
 Note: merely linking the file does nothing but set the file name in the File property.
 You must then trigger the Read File property to read in the contents (which will overwrite existing formulas).
 If you want to save your current formula to the file first, then use the Append File command to append the current formula to the JSON file before reading it in.
 #### Formula Name